Deep-Symmetry/afterglow/README.md

 > The color channel values change.

-Let's get a little fancy and ramp the dimmers up on a sawtooth curve each beat:
+Let’s get a little fancy and ramp the dimmers up on a sawtooth curve each beat:

 ```clojure
 (show/add-effect! :dimmers